cilium/design-cfps/tetragon/README.md

 # Tetragon CFP

-This folder is dedicated to CFPs that proposes a change to the Tetragon project, and cannot be placed in it's own appropriate folder (for example, Cilium or Hubble).
+This folder is dedicated to CFPs that proposes a change to the Tetragon sub-project, and cannot be placed in it's own appropriate folder (for example, Cilium or Hubble).

 CFPs in this folder must have a Cilium Committer approve it in order for it reach the `Provisional` status.